freelawproject/free.law/README.md

 ### 3. On your computer

-If you're working on your computer, there's a file called example.js.
+If you're working on your computer, there's a file called example.mdx.
 Make a copy of it, edit it, and you're off to the races.

 Use this if you want to get serious.